dipc-cc/hubbard/doc/examples.rst

 Examples
 ========

-Here we will compute different real examples to show the different functionalities of the Hubbard package.
-The systems that we will study in the examples section can be found in the `examples <https://github.com/dipc-cc/hubbard/tree/master/examples>`_ folder in the main repository.
+Here we will compute some examples to show the different functionalities of the Hubbard package.
+The systems that we will study in the examples section can be also found in the `examples <https://github.com/dipc-cc/hubbard/tree/master/examples>`_ folder in the main repository.
+One can also go through this section to explore more examples suitable to solve with the Hubbard package.

 .. toctree::
    :maxdepth: 1